Measurement of the $D \to K^-\pi^+\pi^+\pi^-$ and $D \to K^-\pi^+\pi^0$ coherence factors and average strong-phase differences in quantum-correlated ${D\bar{D}}$ decays: Conclusion

 \section{Conclusion}

 Observables have been measured for the decays $D \to \kmthreepi$ and $D \to \kmpipio$ in a sample of quantum-correlated $D\bar{D}$ pairs.
-The observables exhibit significant deviations from the values expected in the absence of quantum correlations, and allow for the coherence factor and average strong-phase difference of each decay to be determined.
+Many of these observables exhibit significant deviations from the values expected in the absence of quantum correlations, and the ensemble of measurements allow for the coherence factor and average strong-phase difference of each decay to be determined.
 In the case when the analysis integrates over the phase space of both decays, the results are

 The measurements of the coherence factor are more precise than the existing world-average values, and the allowed region in the $(R_{K3\pi}, \delta_D^{K3\pi})$ and $(R_{K\pi\pi^0}, \delta_D^{K\pi\pi^0})$ planes is more restricted than is the case for the observables measured with CLEO-c data~\cite{Evans:2016tlp}.
 This improved knowledge will be valuable when these channels are included with other $D$-meson decay modes in studies of $B^- \to DK^-$ decays at LHCb and Belle~II, and will enable a more precise determination of the angle $\gamma$ of the Unitarity Triangle.
 It will also be useful in interpreting $D^0$-$\bar{D}^0$ oscillation measurements performed with these multibody decays.